social-navigation-group/sbpd-dataset-pipeline/labelling-tool/README.md

 ---

 #### **Delete**
 This button deletes the selected trajectory (which is determined by the trajectory number inside of the "Trajectory 1" textbox) from the current frame onwards.
 After pressing the button, the UI will update prompting an input field insert the ID of the desired trajectory to modify.
 This can also be accomplished by clicking directy at the trajectory, which will directly input the trajectory ID into the input field.
-After clicking, the user should click on the "Select" button to select the trajectory.
-To apply the change the user needs to click the "Apply" button.
-If the user made the mistake of clicking in the **Delete** button, the user can cancel it enabling the other modifiers.
+After clicking, the user should click on the **"Select"** button to select the trajectory.
+To apply the change the user needs to click the **"Apply"** button.
+If the user made the mistake of clicking in the **"Delete"** button, the user can cancel it enabling the other modifiers.

 ##### Summarized Steps
 1. Trajectory Selection: